-If early help is appropriate, the DSL will support you in liaising with other agencies and setting up an interagency assessment as appropriate.
+If early help is appropriate, the DSL will generally lead on liaising with other agencies and setting up an interagency assessment as appropriate.
+Staff may be required to support other agencies and professionals in an early help assessment, in some cases acting as the lead practitioner.